ksg97031/flaskapp/README.rst

 flaskapp
 ============================================================
 | Creating flask project one by one is very troublesome to ours.
-| 'flaskapp' can create a flask project with base files fast and simple.
+| 'flaskapp' can create a empty flask project directly.
 |

 .. code:: sh